Midcentury Journey

 Genre: History

-Beginning at the turn of the 20th century, Shirer discusses the journey from a world largely at peace through the catastrophic world wars to the uneasy quiet of a cold war between the world’s two great superpowers.
-His insight into events in the European combatant countries during the first half of the last century makes for powerful reading.
+Beginning at the turn of the 20th century, Shirer traces the journey from a world largely at peace through the catastrophic world wars to the uneasy quiet of a cold war between the world’s two great superpowers.
+His unique insight into events in the European combatant countries during the first half of the last century makes his viewpoints credible and authoritative.

 Shirer writes at a time when America was at its pinnacle, and he is quite optimistic about the future.
 He writes: